Do OGs or Bombshells win Love Island?

 The most direct way to look at this is to ask: of all the OGs across every season, what share ended up winning?
 What share were runners-up?
 And how does that compare to bombshells?

 The OG advantage is hard to miss.
 A much larger share of original islanders make it to the winner and runner-up spots compared to bombshells, while bombshells are dramatically over-represented among the dumped.
-This alone might just reflect that OGs have more time in the villa — but the gap at the very top is still striking even after accounting for that.
+It’s important to keep in mind though, that there are more bombshells (541) than OGs (310).
+This might just reflect that OGs have more time in the villa and are given longer time to build a relationship with the audience and each other.
+However, the gap at the very top is still striking.

 Who’s in the room?

-Another way to frame this: look at the composition of each placement tier.
-If bombshells were equally competitive, you’d expect them to make up a meaningful share of winners — but do they?
+Another way to frame this: let’s look at the composition of each placement tier.
+If bombshells were equally competitive, you’d expect them to make up a meaningful share of winners.

 The dashed line marks a 50/50 split.
-For every placement tier except “Dumped,” OGs hold the majority — and that majority gets more pronounced the higher you go.
-Winners and runners-up are overwhelmingly OG.
-The “Dumped” category flips, with bombshells making up a greater share, which makes sense given that many bombshells enter and exit quickly without ever threatening the top spots.
+For every placement tier except “Dumped,” OGs hold the majority.
+That majority tends to be more pronounced the higher you go.
+Winners and runners-up are more OG.

 Has the OG advantage changed over time?